culturing/poems/Poems/2026-01-27/03 Feeling Dry (A Pain From Long Ago).md

 but walk away, and leave this poor girl more discouraged than before.
 I could have helped her, and no, not with sex, but with *words* and kindness, the kind she was lacking, the kind that her mother kept hidden from her.
-By my own life imperiled, I fled, and I do not regret it, though I am ashamed that I did not defend my honor.
+But my own life imperiled, I fled, and I do not regret it, though I am ashamed that I did not defend my honor.
 But there was no use.
 Even false accusations destroy.
 And what man can stand